Kazakuri/commission.tenka.dev/content/artwork/2021-04-08-yadoku-gaeru/index.md

 Please check back later.

 {% request() %}
-やどけろNice to meet you, <TODO>!
+Nice to meet you, Yadokero!

-ちょっと遅くなってすみませんけど、Thank you for the appeal!
+I'm sorry for being a bit late, but thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-アイドルっぽい感じを描いたら嬉しいです。詳細はお任せします。
+I'd be happy if you could draw her with an idol-like feeling.
+I'll leave the details up to you.

 Thank you very much!
 {% end %}